rapidsai/gpu-bdb/README.md

 cd tpcx_bb/queries/q07/
 ```

 The queries assume that they can attach to a running Dask cluster.
 Cluster address and other benchmark configuration lives in a yaml file.
+You will need to fill this out as appropriate.

 ```bash
 conda activate rapids-tpcx-bb